-Shortly after Grey's Anatomy returns from its winter hiatus, it will pass ER's record to become the longest-running prime time medical procedural in medical history.
-That is a lot of episodes.
-It would take you 14,625 minutes to watch every Grey's Anatomy episode back-to-back, assuming an average length of 45 minutes; or almost 250 hours; or over 10 straight days of screen time, with no breaks for eating food, using the bathroom, or sleeping.
+With nearly 400 episodes under its belt, Grey's Anatomy has long since usurped ER’s 331 episode-record to become the longest-running prime time medical procedural in history.
+It would take you over 20,000 minutes to watch every Grey's Anatomy episode back-to-back; that's over two straight weeks of screen time, with no breaks for eating food, using the bathroom, or sleeping.

-At 325 episodes as of the winter finale (only six shy of ER's 331), any decision to rewatch the landmark ABC series would be a commitment on the scale of, say, starting a new job or getting married.
+Given the sheer number of hours, any decision to rewatch the landmark ABC series would be a commitment on the scale of, say, starting a new job or getting married.
 Even the most diehard Grey's fan may balk at such an undertaking, and understandably so.
-But 15 seasons is still a lot to be expected to remember, especially with all the other peak TV consumption going on these days.
+But 17 seasons is still a lot to be expected to remember, especially with all the other shows available to stream these days.

-So instead of rewatching a decade-and-a-half's worth of television — or even combing through backlogs of length recaps, I present to you every season of Grey's Anatomy boiled down to one succinct sentence.
+So instead of rewatching nearly two decades' worth of television — or even combing through backlogs of lengthy recaps — I present to you every season of Grey's Anatomy boiled down to one succinct sentence.
 They may not hit every single high and low of the series, but I hope it at least captures the overall spirit of things.

 Five interns enter the seriously competitive world of surgery, meet their seriously McDreamy attendings, and have lots of seriously steamy sex in on-call rooms — until Meredith and Derek's tryst is cut short by the untimely arrival of Addison.

 Meredith and Cristina become each other's person, the hospital weathers a nasty train crash and bomb scare, Izzie falls in love with a patient who dies, and her fellow interns Spartacus themselves to save her… but she quits anyway.